mikedidomizio/danger-js-testing/README.md

 ## Getting started

-:warning: This project is currently going through ramp up development and has not been published.
-This is not ready for production.
+:warning: This project is currently going through ramp up development.
+Some things may change, some things may not work.
+Submit issues if you find any.

 This package requires a minimum Danger and Jest version to function but it may function with future and previous versions as well.
 Create an issue/discussion if you test a version